Mick Jagger famously said “I can’t get no satisfaction cause I try and I try and I try and I try…”

 If you combine instant gratification along with the power of reciprocity you get a very very potent mix that can work really well in boosting your online conversion metrics.

-There is one more crucial psychological point to understand and not acknowledging it could destroy all of the above good work…
+There is one more crucial psychological point to understand.
+Not acknowledging it could destroy all of the above good work…

 In economics and decision theory, loss aversion refers to people’s tendency to strongly prefer avoiding losses to acquiring gains.
 Most studies suggest that losses are twice as powerful, psychologically, as gains.
 Loss aversion was first demonstrated by Amos Tversky and Daniel Kahneman.